Vegan Chickpea & Quinoa Greek Burger

 - 2-3 tbsp. minced fresh dill (as desired)

 - red onion

 - Place oats in a food processor and pulse into dust.
 Place beans in a large bowl and mash until smooth.
-Add quinoa, sauteed onions, dill, squeeze of lemon, vegan egg, oat flour, green onions, chopped olives, parsley, salt, and pepper to the bowl.
+Add quinoa, sauteed onion mixture, Panko, dill, squeeze of lemon, oat flour, green onions, chopped olives, parsley, salt, and pepper to the bowl.
 Mix well, then divide into 4 patties.
+If the patties are not sticking together you can add more oats.
+I like to coat the outside with light Panko for a more crispy outside!
 Heat remaining 2 tsp. olive oil in a large skillet.
 Add patties to oil and cook until browned on both sides.

-- While Greek burgers are cooking, mix together cucumber, vegan yogurt/sour cream, crumbled vegan feta, minced garlic and dill.
+- Prepare sauce: While Greek burgers are cooking, mix together cucumber, vegan yogurt/sour cream, crumbled vegan feta, minced garlic, lemon and dill.
 Season to taste with salt and pepper.
-Top burgers with arugula, red onion, cucumber, and Cucumber Feta Sauce.
+Top burgers with arugula, red onion, avocado and Cucumber Feta Sauce.